Rio Las Vegas: Shows and entertainers

-Chippendales shared the Scintas Showroom with the Scintas and Lucas for three years, before getting their own venue at the Rio in 2004.
+Chippendales, a male revue, opened in 2002.
+The group shared the Scintas Showroom with the Scintas and Lucas, before getting their own venue at the Rio in 2004.
 The Chippendales theater had seating for 400 people and included an ultralounge, as well as a women's boutique retailer.
-As of 2021, the group continues to perform at the Rio.
+The group performed at the Rio until 2024.

 In February 2005, Erocktica opened in the Scintas Showroom.
 It was initially a topless dance show accompanied by a live band which performed cover versions of rock songs.
 The show was closed six months later for revisions, which changed the choreography and removed the band in favor of recorded tracks.
 It reopened later in 2005.

 The Scintas departed the Rio in 2006.
 Prince subsequently turned the former Club Rio spot into the 3121 showroom, performing there from November 2006 to April 2007.
 The venue had capacity for 900 people, and was located next to his 3121 restaurant.

 After Prince vacated the venue, it sat unused for several years, eventually becoming ND's Fuego nightclub in 2009, through a lease agreement.
 It was also known as ND's The Club during its brief lifespan.
 It closed four months later, after its owner filed for bankruptcy.
 Darin Feinstein, an owner of The Viper Room nightclub in California, leased the space and reopened it as Crown Theater in 2010.
 It also operated as a nightclub.
 Until 2014, the Rio hosted tribute shows for the Rat Pack and Michael Jackson.

 In 2015, the Crown Theater opened Duck Commander Musical, based on the Robertson family and their television series Duck Dynasty.
 Millions of dollars were spent to renovate the theater for the show, which included 11 actors and a live band.
 The show performed poorly in box-office revenue, and ran for seven weeks, closing in May 2015.

 Rock of Ages ran in the renamed Rock of Ages Theater during 2016.
-It was replaced a year later by a new water-themed variety show titled Wow, featuring numerous performers.
+It was replaced a year later by a new water-themed variety show titled Wow - The Vegas Spectacular, featuring numerous performers.
 The show was well received, and had given more than 1,200 performances as of 2021.

 The Comedy Cellar, a comedy club in New York, opened a Las Vegas location at the Rio in 2018.
 Raiding the Rock Vault opened at the resort in 2020.
+A new 286-seat entertainment venue, The Duomo, opened in June 2022, with Raiding the Rock Vault as its first residency show.
+The venue closed in October 2023.

+The Empire Strips Back, a burlesque parody of the Star Wars franchise, opened in May 2025.